Narutuffy/hashnode-backup/clbrl7iqu000l08mk8c7t3o4j.md

 Go to the collection you want to try it on &gt; Click on `Aggregation` &gt; Now add the stages you want to try

-Let's take an example of getting Pinterest boards of users who have successfully onboarded using aggregate using different stages:
+Let's take an example of getting Pinterest boards of users who have successfully onboarded using different stages:

 1. Stage 1: Get boards that are active (not deleted) using `$match`